Jean Todt: General Manager of Scuderia Ferrari: 1994 to 2007

 In 1993, at the age of 47, Todt's 12 years with Peugeot Talbot Sport came to an end.
 He was recruited by Luca di Montezemolo, the new CEO of Scuderia Ferrari.
-On 1 July of that year at the French Grand Prix at Magny-Cours, he started in as the General Manager of the Racing Division at the head of a team of 400 technicians.
+On 1 July of that year at the French Grand Prix at Magny-Cours, he started as the General Manager of the Racing Division at the head of a team of 400 technicians.

 He was the first non-Italian since Marco Piccinini to head the Scuderia.
 His challenge was to lead Ferrari back to success at a time when the team was experiencing some of the worst days in its history.
 The Italian team was undermined by internal quarrels and a production system that was partly delocalised.
 The Scuderia had won no driver's championship since 1979.
 Todt set about restructuring the management of the Racing Division.

-In 1994, barely a year after Todt took up the challenge, Gerhard Berger won the German Grand Prix (Ferrari's first win in 4 years).
+In 1994, barely a year after Todt took up the challenge, Gerhard Berger won the German Grand Prix (Ferrari's first win in four years).
 Even so, Michael Schumacher's Benetton-Ford (world champion in 1994 and 1995) and the Williams-Renault cars of Ayrton Senna, Damon Hill, Nigel Mansell and David Coulthard largely dominated the competition.

 At the end of the 1995 season, Todt asked the German double world champion Michael Schumacher to join the Scuderia.

 In 1996, after winning the Spanish Grand Prix early on the season, Schumacher won two consecutive victories in first the Belgian and then the Italian Grand Prix.
 Todt then hired two former Benetton managers, the designer and aerodynamics specialist Rory Byrne and technical director Ross Brawn, to replace John Barnard.

-In 1997 and 1998 Ferrari missed out on the world drivers' title by a few points during the final races of the season, in 1997 behind Jacques Villeneuve's Williams-Renault and in 1998 and 1999 behind Mika Häkkinen's McLaren-Mercedes.
+In 1997 and 1998 Ferrari missed out on the world drivers' title by a few points during the final races of the season, in 1997 behind Jacques Villeneuve's Williams-Renault and in 1998 and 1999 behind Mika Häkkinen's McLaren-Mercedes, mainly because of Schumacher's early season injury at Silverstone in the British GP.

-Todt achieved his goal of reviving Ferrari by winning victories with Schumacher in five consecutive world championships (2000, 2001, 2002, 2003 and 2004), a first in the history of Formula One.
+However, Todt achieved his goal of reviving Ferrari by winning the Constructors' Championship for Ferrari in 1999, despite Schumacher's injury.
+Starting in 2000, Schumacher would win the next five consecutive world championships through 2004, and six straight Constructors' Championships.
+This was the most dominant a team had ever been in Formula One, and a first in the history of the sport until Mercedes began its run of dominance from 2014 to 2020.